RC4ML/Legion/README.md

 Here is an example of preparing datasets for Legion.

 ### Paper100m dataset
-Refer to README in dataset directory for more instructions
+Refer to README in dataset directory for customizing webgraphs
 ```
 $ bash prepare_dataset_eva.sh
 ```